More information on Liv-ex prices, answers to frequently asked questions, and a selection of training videos to help you get started.

 To join Liv-ex as a trading member you must be a wine merchant or a professional wine trader.
 Please join the exchange and apply for trading privileges.

 You will need to provide two trade references, who must be members of the wine trade, preferably based in the UK.
 The form must be signed by a director or authorised signatory of the company.
-Find out more about the application process and membership fees here.
+Find out more about the application process, the membership fee and comission packages here.

 Why can’t I find the wine I'm looking for on Liv-ex?